-Students are exposed to the world of Fine Arts as presented during their weekly music class and Nave experience.
+Students are exposed to the world of Fine Arts as presented during their weekly music class.
 They acquire an appreciation for the world of music through lessons that introduce them to the various composers and styles.
 In addition to classroom instruction, the students participate in liturgical music.

 Beginning in the Early Childhood and primary grades and continuing through the other grades, the students reading skills and their love for reading continues to grow through reading age appropriate and stimulating stories.
-They are encouraged to use critical skills as they discuss story theme, predict outcomes, and write possible alternate conclusion to stories.
+Students are encouraged to use critical skills as they make predictions, discuss story theme, and write possible alternate conclusions to stories.
 A major focus in the curriculum is reading fluency encompassing accuracy, confidence and expression.
 Reading comprehension skills are strengthened through continual fluency assessments.
 With a strong focal point on writing instruction, the curriculum includes the teaching of the writing process, including spelling, grammar, and independent writing.
 The processes of reading and writing strategy skills are integrated across all curricula.

 Our school, an integral part of Saint James the Apostle Roman Catholic parish, guides and educates children through the Gospel message.
 All students participate in religion instruction which is reinforced through daily prayer and morning scripture readings, service projects and liturgical celebrations.
 Gospel values are integrated with other subjects as a means to cultivate in all of the students a lifelong relationship with Jesus.